Many health care providers are required to adhere to the Health Insurance Portability and Accountability Act (HIPAA), but is Gmail HIPAA-compliant?

 Want to learn how to make Gmail HIPAA compliant?
 Get the free guide.

 You also need to consider how you plan to handle PHI.
-If you want to send PHI via email, then you either need to sign up for an additional secure email service, or you need to get written consent from your patients (we show you how to do this in our free “17-Step Guide on Gmail and HIPAA Compliance” to learn more about keeping your email safe).
+If you want to send PHI via email, then you either need to sign up for an additional secure email service (we found the best one in this article), or you need to get written consent from your patients (we show you how to do this in our free “17-Step Guide on Gmail and HIPAA Compliance” to learn more about keeping your email safe).

 Are there alternatives?